 - Another study in the UK, showed that the incidence of some types of cancer was up to 3.7 times higher in people with widespread body pain (5).

-- Two other studies reported an overall 16% increase in the rate of diabetes in patients with osteoarthritis, a correlation that is known to also occur the other way (6, 7).
+- Two other studies reported an overall 16% increase in the rate of diabetes in patients with osteoarthritis, a correlation that is known to also occur the other way around (6, 7).

 These estimations were adjusted for additional risk factors like age, BMI, socioeconomic indicators, and drinking and smoking status, so the correlations found relate specifically to the conditions assessed.